What are your fees?

 Do you have a cancellation policy?

-Yes, I need a 24-hour notice of cancellation or rescheduling.
+Yes, we need a 24-hour notice of cancellation or rescheduling.
 If not the fee of the session will be charged.
-I understand life happens and your progress is important and that is why I offer video counseling sessions through a HIPPA-compliant site if you are unable to come into my office.
+We understand life happens and your progress is important and that is why we offer video counseling sessions through a HIPPA-compliant site if you are unable to come into my office.

-If I am unable to attend you will not be charged for the session and I will try to notify you as soon as possible.
+If we am unable to attend you will not be charged for the session and we will try to notify you as soon as possible.

 Do you offer virtual sessions?

 Yes!
-I do offer virtual sessions to those who are unable to come into the office.
-My license is in Missouri so I am able to offer counseling to anyone in the state.
-Virtual sessions are great for when you are sick, when it snows, when you don’t live in St. Louis, and many other reasons.
+We do offer virtual sessions to those who are unable to come into the office.
+Our clinicians hold licenses in Missouri and Georgia Virtual sessions are great for when you are sick, when it snows, when you don’t live in St. Louis, and many other reasons.

-Licensed Professional Counselor (LPC) means I am a fully licensed therapist.
+Licensed Professional Counselor (LPC) is fully licensed therapist.
 I have completed my master’s, passed the licensure exam, and completed two years of supervision.

 Nationally Certified Counselor (NCC) means I have met national standards which include attending an accredited school, passing a national exam, and following a separate set of ethical guidelines.
 This certification comes from the National Board for Certified Counselors.